danielhpavey/spacecadet9.com/content/css/alternating-colour-bullet-list.md

 # Alternating Colour Bullet Points Using nth-child

 I love bulleted lists for content.
-They're nice and easy for people to read and...
+They're nice and easy for people to read and awesome in all kinds of ways!

 A project I was working on had a very nice colour scheme and I wanted to incorporate the colours in lots of little design touches.
 An obvious route to go down was to colour the bullet in any lists.